definitions

 def: perceiving a vague or general statement as personally meaningful and accurate

-→ e.g. def what horoscope is all about, “you sometimes doubt your decisions”, well that’s true for almost everyone
+→ e.g. def what horoscope is all about, “you sometimes doubt your decisions”, well that’s true for almost everyone (cf. Barnum effect (Forer effect))

 Suffix effect